mixxxdj/manual/source/chapters/configuration.rst

   range up to 246 Hz.
 The mid knob controls the mid range up to 2.5 kHz.
   The remaining treble range is controlled by the high knob.

-* **Master EQ**: This section allows you to setup an EQ that affects the master output.
+* **Master EQ**: This section allows you to setup an graphic equalizer that affects the master output.

+* **Miscellaneous**:

+  .. versionadded:: 2.1.0
+     Reset gain on track load

+  * **Reset equalizers on track load**: Resets the equalizers to their default values when loading a track.

+  * **Reset gain on track load**: Resets the deck gain to unity when loading a track.
+This option is helpful for use with controllers that have EQ knobs, but no gain knobs.

+  * **Bypass EQ effect processing**: When checked, EQs are not processed, improving performance on slower computers.

 Mixing Equalizers
 -----------------